Code Coverage vs Test Coverage: A Detailed Guide

 The test coverage report provides information about parts of the software where test coverage is being implemented.
 Essentially, it provides information about the tests executed on an application or website.

 Test coverage can also be evaluated through different types of testing.
-However, the type of tests that must be run depends on the business priorities of the testing team and the organization behind them.
+However, the type of tests that must be run depends on the business priorities of the testing team and the organization.
 For example, user-centric web apps prioritize UI/UX tests over functional tests.
 Conversely, financial apps will prioritize usability and security testing over all other tests.

 - Functional Testing: Functions or features are tested against requirements mentioned in the Functional Requirement Specification (FRS) documents.

 - Integration Testing: Also called system testing, since testing occurs on the system level.
-These tests are performed once all required modules are integrated.
+These tests are performed once all software modules are integrated.

-The purpose of test coverage often differs depending on the level at which tests are performed.
-It also depends on the type of product on which tests are run.
-Additionally, test coverage metrics for mobile phones would differ from those for website testing.
-Some classifications are:
+The purpose of test coverage varies depending on the level at which tests are performed.
+It also depends on the type of software being tested.
+Additionally, mobile phone test coverage metrics would differ from website testing.

 - Features Coverage: Test cases are developed to implement maximum coverage of product features.
 For example, to test a phone dialer application the tester must ensure that the number being dialed is of proper length.
-If the number is Indian, it should have 10 digits.
+If the number is American, it should have 10 digits.
 Otherwise, an error must occur.
-In similar fashion, all mandatory & optional features must be tested according to priorities set by the product team.
+All mandatory & optional features must be tested according to priorities set by the product manager.

-- Risk Coverage: Every product requirement document mentions the risks associated with the project, as well as how to mitigate them.
+- Risk Coverage: Every product requirement document mentions the risks associated with the project and how to mitigate them.
 They are addressed in this stage of test coverage.
 However, certain risks such as changes in market conditions, cannot be predicted or handled by this stage.
 For example, server infrastructure must be set up while developing a business website to ensure high-speed page access.
 Depending on the location of the website, the closest server must be chosen for loading the website.
 If not, the user gets a low speed, and their experience becomes sub-par.
 Consider Geolocation Testing to understand your website performance from another part of the world.